panluDreamer/PAT-A/README.txt

-This repository contails many C++ codes of PAT advanced level.
+This repository contains many C++ codes of PAT advanced level.